-Fantasy Football Cheat Sheet: Wide Receiver Tiers and Rankings 2019
+Fantasy Football Tiers: Wide Receiver Rankings 2019

 Depending on the format of your fantasy football league, you may need to stock up on wide receivers.
 Often, standard formats have two running backs but three wide receivers.
 A WR also can be used in a flex spot, which in PPR formats, is usually the way to go to get the most points from the position.
 Wide receiver is usually a fairly deep position, but it also is often a gamble to guess which player will get the most targets on their team.

 These three players are at the top of their game – and the top of the wide receiver rankings.
 They are nearly a sure bet to go over 1,000 yards and put together double-digit touchdowns.
 As the tiers drop, so do the touchdowns.
 Quarterbacks have receivers that they trust and those are who they get the ball to as often as possible.
 That's why you see these three guys heading up this list.